Unikernel Linux (UKL): Design

 \section{Design}

-UKL's {\tt base model} enables an application to be linked into the kernel while preserving the (known and unknown) invariants and assumptions of applications and Linux.
-Once an application runs on UKL, an expert programmer can then adopt specific unikernel optimizations by choosing (additional) configuration options and/or modifying the application to invoke kernel functionality directly.
-We first describe the base model and then some of the unikernel optimizations we have explored.
+UKL's {\tt base model} preserves almost all the properties of the general-purpose operating systems; importantly, the base model preserves the (known and unknown) invariants and assumptions of applications and Linux, except system calls are replaced by function calls and application code is linked with kernel code and executes in kernel mode.
+From this starting point, an expert programmer can adopt specific unikernel optimizations that are valuable and safe for their specific application by choosing (additional) configuration options and/or modifying the application to invoke kernel functionality directly.
+Here we describe the base model and then some of the unikernel optimizations we have explored.